 - Blame culture, then they all rally forces and blame ITIL (or framework X) and wait for the latest updated version of the framework or a promised automation tool that will solve all the issues.

-Only now with all this digital transformation and the importance of digital capabilities is the impact of this ABC earthquake being felt more.
+Only now with all this digital transformation and the importance of digital capabilities is the impact of this ABC of ICT earthquake being felt more.

 Very little seems to have changed in 15 years.
-Obviously, your ABC doesn’t work?
+Obviously, your ABC of ICT doesn’t work?

-You’re right, let’s blame ABC and the cards… or let us explore why ABC isn’t changing, and what we as an industry can do to make ourselves more ABC earthquake resistant, or resilient.
+You’re right, let’s blame the ABC of ICT and the cards… or let us explore why ABC isn’t changing, and what we as an industry can do to make ourselves more ABC earthquake resistant, or resilient.
 Here are some thoughts.

 But also, please send me your ideas, or share approaches (to tackling these issues) that you tried that worked!

 Because the principal theme of the event was “ITIL 4: Crossroads” I’ve limited my comments to ITIL.
 We are at a crossroads.
-We can either simply carry on along the road we currently follow with regard to ABC or we can take a new road:
+We can either simply carry on along the road we currently follow with regard to the ABC of ICT or we can take a new road:

 - Perhaps we need to reference ‘Planning to Implement Service Management’ and “ITIL Practitioner” in every ITIL course.
 Neither of these publications have been widely read.
 (As mentioned earlier, at this event nobody had read them apart from trainers and consultants).

-- Perhaps dealing with the ABC issues above needs to be included as exercises in higher-level ITIL courses?
+- Perhaps dealing with the the ABC of ICT issues above needs to be included as exercises in higher-level ITIL courses?
 Let people share practical insights and experiences of what they tried and what worked.

 - Perhaps further develop the Organizational Behavior Management (OBM) concepts into the guidance, courseware, and examinations.